-Changes in nitrogen, phosphorus, and suspended-sediment loads in rivers across the Chesapeake Bay watershed have been calculated using monitoring data from the Chesapeake Bay Nontidal Water-Quality Monitoring Network (NTN).
+Changes in nitrogen, phosphorus, and suspended-sediment loads in rivers across the Chesapeake Bay watershed have been calculated using monitoring data from 115 stations that are part of the Non-tidal monitoring network (NTN) (Moyer and others, 2017).
+Constituent loads are calculated with at least five years of monitoring data and trends are reported after at least ten years of data collection.
+Data collection began in 1985 at nine of these locations, referred to as River Input Monitoring (RIM) stations, where loads are delivered directly to tidal waters.
 These results are used to help assess efforts to decrease nutrient and sediment loads being delivered to the bay.
-Additional information for each monitoring station is available through this USGS Web site in order to provide the State, Federal, and local partners, as well as the general public, ready access to a wide range of data for nutrient and sediment conditions across the Chesapeake Bay watershed.
+Additional information for each monitoring station is available through the USGS Chesapeake Bay Nontidal Web site that provides State, Federal, and local partners, as well as the general public, ready access to a wide range of data for nutrient and sediment conditions across the Chesapeake Bay watershed.
+Results from two time periods are reported in this summary: a long-term time period (1985-2016), and short-term time period (2007-2016).
+All annual results are based on a water year which extends from October 1 to September 30.

 What are the patterns in loads delivered to tidal waters from the RIM stations?

-The USGS combined the load results from the RIM stations shown in figure 1 to quantify the total nitrogen, phosphorus, and suspended-sediment loads delivered from the watershed to tidal waters.
+The USGS combined the load results from the nine RIM stations shown in Figure 1 to quantify the total nitrogen, phosphorus, and suspended-sediment loads delivered from the watershed to tidal waters.
 Together, the nine RIM stations reflect loads delivered from 78 percent of its 64,000-square-mile watershed.

 River flow and loads to tidal waters